gavalian/clas12ai/ml/README.md

-# CLAS12 Track Denoising Using AutoEncoders
+# Using Artificial Intelligence for Particle Track Identification in the CLAS12 Detecto

-In this project machine learning is used to denoise the data generated from drift chambers in Jefferson Laboratory CLAS12 detector.
-The provided script can be used to train and test AutoEncoder models on "noisy" and "denoised" detector data.
-The resulting output can be used to more efficiently detect valid tracks in drift chambers.
+In this project machine learning is used to classify particle tracks from data generated from drift chambers in Jefferson Laboratory CLAS12 detector.
+The provided script can be used to train different models on pre-classified data and then use the trained models on new data on-line to help with the reconstruction process.

 # Requirements and Installation